ekqt/ekqtblog/src/data/understanding-passwordless.md

 # Understanding Passwordless

 Passwordless authentication enables a secure, seamless customer experience.
-It addressess the urgent priority for a secure and frictionless authentication as customer experieces move online.
+It addresses the urgent priority for a secure and frictionless authentication as customer experiences move online.

 > "As it names suggests, passwordless authentication involves verifying a user's identity with something other than a password.
 This might be a push notification sent to a secondary device or a unique biometric like the user's face or fingerprint." —[Auth0](https://auth0.com/docs/authenticate/passwordless)

 The biggest and most compelling reasons for going passwordless are:

 - **Effortless authentication**: Users don't need to remember anything to get what they want/need, it just provides an easier and frictionless experience.
 - **Reduced costs**: Companies save money by avoiding password management (i.e. User needs help resetting their password).
-On average a password reset costs \$70.
+On average, a password reset costs \$70.
-- **Higher revenue**: Easier experiences equates to customer loyalty, satisfaction, higher conversation rates, and ultimately more revenue.
-It can improve conversation rates by [more than 50%](https://www.cio.com/article/3193206/ditching-passwords-and-increasing-ecommerce-conversion-rates-by-54.html).
+- **Higher revenue**: Easier experiences equates to customer loyalty, satisfaction, higher conversion rates, and ultimately more revenue.
+It can improve conversion rates by [more than 50%](https://www.cio.com/article/3193206/ditching-passwords-and-increasing-ecommerce-conversion-rates-by-54.html).

 ## How to set Passwordless with a React Application